RoofaE/pay-gap/README.md

 ## The Solution

-Pay Gap Prophet shows governments and activists which policies close wage gaps by learning from countries that already succeeded.
+The Pay Gap shows governments and activists which policies close wage gaps by learning from countries that already succeeded.

 **Key Features:**
 - Interactive dashboard comparing 50+ countries